-The Georgian Hoose is a beautiful town house dating to the late 1700s.
-Once owned by the proprietor of Highland Park Whisky Distillery, the house has a rich history, and many of its original features are still intact.
+The Georgian Hoose is a beautiful period town house dating to the early 1800s.
+Once owned by the proprietor of Highland Park whisky distillery, the house has a rich history, and many of its original features are still intact.
 It is situated in the historic town centre of Kirkwall and has a large walled garden.